Troubleshoot: Boost Wi-Fi

 This background Wi-Fi network creates congestion on your TELUS Boost Wi-Fi network.
 The congestion can be reduced by turning off the Wi-Fi that is being emitted from the modem.

-Learn how to turn off the Wi-Fi network on your main modem.
+- Learn how to on your main modem.